🥳

 Phantom Pain-bolt

 A significant percentage of amputees experience phantom limb pain after surgery.
 The patient still perceives pain in the missing portion of the limb and may also experience feelings of coldness, heaviness, and cramping.
-Medications may be administered to address pain.
-Phantom sensation and pain may subside as the patient undergoes recovery and ambulation.
+It can be exacerbated by underlying anxiety or depression and may develop into a chronic problem for the patient.
+Proper rehabilitation, including mental healthcare and pain management, can help the patient improve and cope with the problem of phantom limb pain.

 Mirror Therapy